 8. Offer various order fulfillment options for holiday gift guide purchases

-If you’re not already offering these omnichannel order-fulfillment options, the holiday season is a great time to start testing them.
-To make sure your customers are aware of the various options for online ordering and in-store pickup, list the details in your holiday gift guide marketing campaigns as well as on the landing page.
+If you’re not already offering omnichannel order-fulfillment options like buy online, pickup in-store (BOPIS) and curbside pickup, the holiday season is a great time to start testing them.
+To make sure your customers are aware of the various options for online ordering and in-store pickup, and list the details in your holiday gift guide marketing campaigns as well as on the landing page.

 9. Provide help choosing gifts